 - 1. Literature search.
 The first task is to familiarize with the theory behind directional coupling.
 This should give you an idea of the geometry that a directional coupler should have, and which parameters are critical to achieve the specified goals. - 2.
 Convergence.
-Each model type should be tested for convergence with a small mesh study.
-Generate a plot that proves the chosen mesh size is good for the purpose. - 3.
+Each model type should be tested for convergence with a small mesh study. - 3.
 Single mode waveguide.
-The material of the core is Silicon Nitride, while the cladding is SiO2. - a.
-Simulate the out-of-plane cross-section and analyze the mode in the SiN waveguide.
-The technology used is 800nm thick stoichiometric SiN deposited with LPCVD (relevant for the refractive index).
+The material of the core is Silicon Nitride or Silicon, while the cladding is SiO2. - a.
+Simulate the out-of-plane cross-section and analyze the mode in the SiN or Si waveguide.
+For SiN, the technology used is 800nm thick stoichiometric SiN deposited with LPCVD (relevant for the refractive index).
+For Si, the waveguides will be based on 220 nm Silicon-on-insulator platform.
 Plot the effective index in respect to the waveguide width and determine the single mode cross-section. - b.
-Using the 2D eigenmode solver of COMSOL (Boundary Mode Analysis), simulate the mode from in-plane perspective in 2D.
+Using the 1D eigenmode solver of COMSOL (Boundary Mode Analysis), simulate the mode from in-plane perspective in 1D.
 Compare the result with the cross-section simulate and discuss a potential difference.
 If a difference is found, discuss possible reasons for this discrepancy. - 4.
 Bending losses.
 Bending of the waveguide is required for the coupling section.
 The bending has to be optimized for the smallest radius with a minimal loss per bending.
 The structure can be symmetric, so only one bending radius optimization is needed. - a.
 NOTE: if you want, you could do asymmetric structure, but that would require 2 bend loss calculation.
 However, if you have an idea and good reason to do it, you are welcome to try! - 5.
 Coupling section.
 The entire structure should be modeled, and the coupling section should be optimized for the specified power ratios. - a.
 NOTE: Sweeping the length of the coupling section and/or distance between the waveguides and plot the two output power can reveal the ideal coupling section parameters. - b.
 NOTE: There is a theoretical description of the directional coupler using coupled mode theory.
 Using the supermodes in the structure, analyze whether the theory matches the simulated result and discuss the result.
 (Mandatory for group of 3) - 6.
 Wavelength.
 Check how the coupling section behaves for different wavelengths from 1450-1650 nm. - 7.
-95/5 directional coupler.
-After the wavelength test, the design should be adapted for the power ratio in the two arms to be 5%/95%.
+90/10 directional coupler.
+After the wavelength test, the design should be adapted for the power ratio in the two arms to be 10%/90%.
 Again, this design will be checked for its coupling spectrum. - 8.
 Report and presentation.
 The results of the project should be summarized in the form of a short report and 15 minutes presentation (10 minutes talk and 5 minutes for questions).